kubauth/kubauth-doc/docs/30-user-guide/120-tokens-and-claims.md

 }
 ```

-!!! notes
+!!! note

-    The `auth_time_human`, `exp_human`, `iat_human` and `rat_human` are not effective claims,
-    but values added by the filter to ease interpretation of the corresponding timestamp values.
+    The `auth_time_human`, `exp_human`, `iat_human`, and `rat_human` fields are not actual claims but human-readable values added by the decoder to aid interpretation of the corresponding timestamp values.

-There is also a shortcut (`-d`) to this command:
+There is also a shortcut (`-d`) for this command:

 ``` { .bash .copy }
 kc token --issuerURL https://kubauth.ingress.kubo6.mbp --clientId public -d
 ```

-NB: Using this option skip the JWT header.
+Note: This option skips the JWT header.

 ## Claims

-A set of 'system' Claims are set by the OIDC server.
-You will find a [description of most of them here](http://openid.net/specs/openid-connect-core-1_0.html#IDToken){:target="_blank"}.
+A set of 'system' claims are provided by the OIDC server.
+You can find a [description of most standard claims here](http://openid.net/specs/openid-connect-core-1_0.html#IDToken){:target="_blank"}.

-Another important one is the `sub` token.
-Stand for 'subject' and is in fact the user's login.
+Another important claim is `sub`, which stands for 'subject' and represents the user's login.

-Now, type again the previous command, but use john/john123 when prompted for login:
+Now, run the previous command again, but use `john/john123` when prompted for login:

 ```
 JWT Payload: